abenavides333/sf-code-migration-to-sfdx/README.md

 - [x] Replace the default package.xml file in the **_manifest_**  directory with the version in the **_src_** directory.
 - [x] Delete the **_src_** directory.
 - [x] Validate sources can be push to a Scratch Org.
-- [ ] Validate sources can be deploy to a Dev Org.
+- [x] Validate sources can be deploy to a Dev Org: `sfdx force:source:deploy --targetusername DevHub -x manifest/package.xml -l RunLocalTests`

 ### Git rename observations
 - The following files won't keep the log history because they are changing structure in the files: